DustinHLand/vkDOOM3/README.md

 Open the Visual Studio solution, `neo\doom3.sln`, select the desired configuration and platform, then build the solution.
 (GL=OpenGL, VK=Vulkan)

+Note: I have been working with VS2015 and have not tried 2017 yet.
+Contributions welcome. :)

 ### MinGW

 Not currently supported.